 Simply inserting a neural network into a complex problem is never an ex-machina solution, though.
 To obtain accurate results, a comprehensive dataset must be collected during development to train the NN on.
 Hundreds or thousands of vessels must have their RAOs solved in the conventional method to provide learning material for the predictive model.
 Additionally, the model is only able to accurately predict vessel with similar body shapes as those given in the training dataset.
 To create a robust, accurate model would take a long time to develop.

-The application of NN in the marine industry is in its infancy.
+Although the number of applications of NN in the marine industry are growing rapidly, the data science sector is still rather young .
 In 2020, a study was performed using neural networks to predict the roll RAO value and the wave frequencies at which they occurred (Jae and Hyo 2020).
-However, the scope of the previous work was limited in comparison to the objectives of this project.(Gjeraker 2021)
+However, the scope of the previous work was limited in comparison to the objectives of this project.
+In (Gjeraker 2021), a neural network was created to estimate the RAOs of a drillship with differing wave spectrum inputs.
+The accuracy of this model was highly accurate, but the results are limited to Subsea 7’s vessel Cybership Inocean Cat I Drillship.

 The purpose of this paper is to detail the process of creating a proof-of-concept neural network that can predict the RAOs of a simple box barge.
 Future work will be needed to expand the capability to complex hull structures.